STEAM-Science/spectrometer_calibration/README.md

 Data is stored in the STEAM shared Google Drive [here](https://drive.google.com/drive/folders/1rcfaDmzqOL7TGXesyyXhKRsfRpkerUmS?usp=share_link).

+## 0. Installation

+Create a conda environment using:

+`conda create --name specEnv --file requirements.txt`

+Activate this with:

+`conda activate specEnv`

+and install mpl_point_clicker

+`pip install mpl-point-clicker`

+Deactivate as required with

+`conda deactivate specEnv`

 ## 1. Obtaining calibration points

 Calibration points can be obtained by fitting known spectral peaks to their corresponding energies.
 This is done using the `--cPoints` flag while running `main.py`.